Data Integration

 Extract

-The first step covers getting the data from the source system and making it available for processing.
-The aim is to do this using as little resource as possible, and in a way that doesn’t negatively affect the source system in terms of performance, response time or any kind of locking.
+The first step covers getting the data from the source system and making it available for processing, ideally using as little resource as possible and in a way that doesn’t negatively affect the source system’s performance, response times, or any kind of locking.

-Extracts can be done in several ways, either taking just data that’s been changed since the last extract, or a full extract of the data, which is then compared with the previous extract to identify changes.
-The frequency these extracts are done can be extremely important.
-Particularly for full extracts, you can often be dealing with volumes in the tens of gigabytes.
+Extracts can be done in several ways, either by taking only the data that’s been changed since the last extract or a complete extract of the data, which is then compared with the previous extract to identify changes.

 Clean

-Cleaning the extracted data is important to maintain the quality of the target system.
+Cleaning the extracted data is essential to maintain the quality of the target system.
 Data cleaning should perform basic data unification rules, such as:

-• Converting phone numbers and zip codes to a standardized form
+• Converting phone numbers and ZIP codes to a standardized format

-• Making identifiers unique (e.g. ensuring that Male/Female and M/F are translated into one standard format)
+• Making identifiers unique (e.g., ensuring that Male/Female and M/F are translated into one standard)

 • Removing or standardizing missing values

-• Validating address fields and converting them to proper naming (e.g. unifiying Street, St., St, and Str.)
+• Validating address fields and converting them to proper naming (e.g., unifying Street, St., St, and Str.)

 What's the difference between data ingestion and ETL?